Groestlcoin/lightning-app/README.md

 npm run electron-pack
 ```

 The packaged app will then be available in the `dist` directory.
-The packaged version of the app will run on Bitcoin mainnet.
+The packaged version of the app will run on Groestlcoin mainnet.

 ### Starting the Packaged App (light client)